The Colour of Money (game show): Critical reaction

 The programme received a largely negative response from critics.
 The Times said that it was "tedious", while The News of the World branded it "exactly the kind of cynical crowd-pleasing guff we’ve come to despise ITV for".
 One of the few positive reviews came from Charlie Brooker, writing in The Guardian, who called the show "so compelling, tense and yet ultimately random, it's likely to be a huge worldwide hit.".
 In his review of 2009, Brooker described this as the "most off-the-mark prediction" of the year.
 Readers of ukgameshows.com named it the worst new game show of 2009 in their "Hall of shame" poll.

 International versions

 The TV format was sold in Italy with the title Il colore dei soldi aired on Italia 1, hosted by Enrico Papi in September 2009.
+Papi also hosted the short-lived Italian adaptation of The Weakest Link in 2001.

-It was also sold in Lithuania, with the title Švarūs pinigai (Clean money), which aired on LNK in 2009–2010, first hosted by Ridas Žirgulis using the original format, later replaced by Vitalijus Cololo, with the format changing to remove cash cards, and reducing the number of cash machine selections per game from 10 to 5.
+It was also sold in Lithuania, with the title Švarūs pinigai (Clean money), which aired on LNK in 2009–10, first hosted by Ridas Žirgulis using the original format, later replaced by Vitalijus Cololo, with the format changing to remove cash cards, and reducing the number of cash machine selections per game from 10 to 5.